 Another new initiative will be in relation to the commencement of any form of legal action by executive committees.

 Concern has been expressed that prior to commencing action individual owners should be made aware of the cost of legal action and the likelihood of success.

-Most strata schemes will include individuals from a broad cross-section of the community with a variety of personal expectations, attitudes and level of involvement.
+Most strata schemes will contain individuals from a broad cross section of the community with a variety of personal expectations, attitudes and level of involvement.
 It is impossible to expect that there will always be perfect harmony.
 The commencement of legal action on matters concerning the scheme is one area where it is certain that a divergence of views will exist.

 The Government proposes to minimise the level of internal dispute arising in this area by taking some simple but effective measures.

 Firstly, if legal action of any type is being contemplated, the estimated cost of the action is to be provided in writing to all owners in accordance with the Legal Profession Act.

-A meeting of the owners' corporation must be called before the action can actually commence, to ensure that everyone can have a say if they wish.
+A meeting of the owners corporation must be called before the action can actually commence to ensure that everyone can have a say if they wish.
 These new provisions will not only include the initiation of legal proceedings but also the obtaining of legal advice.

-Executive committees will effectively be prevented from undertaking legal action under their own initiative, thus removing the possibility that claims will be made that a committee has not acted in the interests of all owners and added to existing conflict rather than dissipated it.
-A new mandatory item will be added to the agenda of the annual general meeting of each owners' corporation.
-The owners' corporation will have to consider whether any restrictions are to be placed on the decision-making powers of their executive committee for the ensuing year.
+Executive committees will effectively be prevented from undertaking legal action under their own initiative thus removing the possibility that claims will be made that a committee has not acted in the interests of all owners and added to existing conflict rather than dissipated it.

+A new mandatory item will be added to the agenda of the annual general meeting of each owners corporation.

+The owners corporation will have to consider whether any restrictions are to be placed on the decision-making powers of their executive committee for the ensuing year.
 This will remove the likelihood that owners suggest that their executive has acted beyond its mandate and leave the executive free to carry on with its tasks without undue hindrance.

-An associated amendment will make it clear that the owners' corporation is the superior body and has the final say in the event of any dispute between the two levels of management.
-Another clarifying amendment will confirm that the owners' corporation can dismiss its entire executive committee by special resolution should extreme circumstances arise that would lead to such an action being necessary.
+An associated amendment will make it clear that the owners corporation is the superior body and has the final say in the event of any dispute between the two levels of management.

+Another clarifying amendment will confirm that the owners corporation can dismiss its entire executive committee by special resolution should extreme circumstances arise that would lead to such an action being necessary.

 I want to make it clear that there is no intention to unnecessarily muzzle executive committees.
-Most owners' corporations could not operate effectively without a diligent executive committee to carry out the essential day-to-day tasks.
+Most owners corporations could not operate effectively without a diligent executive committee to carry out the essential day to day tasks.
 These measures should minimise the possibility of disputes arising in this area in the future.

-We are all aware of the critical importance of fire safety in any building, especially those that accommodate large numbers of people.
-It is very important that local government and fire authorities have adequate access to strata buildings to inspect and confirm that necessary fire safety measures are in place.
+We are all aware of the critical importance of fire safety in any building especially those that accommodate large numbers of people.

+It is very important that the local government and fire authorities have adequate access to strata buildings to inspect and confirm that necessary fire safety measures are in place.
+To remove uncertainty over who is responsible for providing access, the Bill includes a provision making it clear that this is the owners corporation's duty.